coelacanth7/discover_mix_frontend_challenge/README.md

 ### Reflection

 I feel like overall the project was a success.
-I got a lot done in approximately five hours.
+I got a lot done in five hours.

 My biggest challenge working with Google's Material design concepts.
 I have never worked with these concepts so I spent the first hour researching the definition and a good implementation.
 Overall if I spent more time on this project I would like to implement more of these principles and components.